dan-brodie/varnish-dns/README.md

 # varnish-dns
-docker image for debian with varnish and dynamicdns vmod
+docker image for Alpine with varnish and dynamicdns vmod

 Basic entrypoint and vcl take from official varnish container